From its ancient roots over 4,000 years ago in the Indus Valley, the West has

 It can be broadly defined as:

 *Knowing what is happening in the moment;

 *Both around us, within our own mind; and

-On your part, please work according to how you find yourself, making the right amount of effort – not to much – not too little.
+On your part, please work according to how you find yourself in the moment, making the right amount of effort for you – not to much – not too little.